stijn-dejongh/lovecraft_public_domain/raw_converts/sot.md

   Then I came to the ceiling-high mound of debris through which I had wrenched a scanty passage.
-My dread at wriggling through again was infinite; for my first passage had made some noise, and I now&mdash;after seeing those possible prints&mdash;dreaded sound above all things.
+My dread at wriggling through again was infinite; for my first passage had made some noise, and I now--after seeing those possible prints--dreaded sound above all things.
 The case, too, doubled the problem of traversing the narrow crevice.
 But I clambered up the barrier as best I could, and pushed the case through the aperture ahead of me.
-Then, torch in mouth, I scrambled through myself&mdash;my back torn as before by stalactites.
+Then, torch in mouth, I scrambled through myself--my back torn as before by stalactites.
 As I tried to grasp the case again, it fell some distance ahead of me down the slope of the debris, making a disturbing clatter and arousing echoes which sent me into a cold perspiration.
-I lunged for it at once, and regained it without further noise&mdash;but a moment afterward the slipping of blocks under my feet raised a sudden and unprecedented din.
+I lunged for it at once, and regained it without further noise--but a moment afterward the slipping of blocks under my feet raised a sudden and unprecedented din.

   The din was my undoing.
 For, falsely or not, I thought I heard it answered in a terrible way from spaces far behind me.
 I thought I heard a shrill, whistling sound, like nothing else on earth, and beyond any adequate verbal description.
 It may have been only my imagination.
-If so, what followed has a grim irony&mdash;since, save for the panic of this thing, the second thing might never have happened.
+If so, what followed has a grim irony--since, save for the panic of this thing, the second thing might never have happened.

   As it was, my frenzy was absolute and unrelieved.
 Taking my torch in my hand